Our Standards of Faith

 The First Commandment (Exodus 20:3) teaches, "You shall have no other gods before Me."
 There is but one God, Creator and Sustainer of the universe.
 God brought the universe into existence, created the world in six days, and guides and protects His people.
 Man is a created being, the pinnacle of God's creation, made for His enjoyment and to enjoy Him forever in loving relationship.
 It is God who provides the means of salvation, that we might live with Him forever, a salvation given to those who believe in the name of His only begotten Son, Jesus Christ.

 The Constitution of the Reformed Baptist Church of Pittsburgh directs how we operate as a body in conformance with Scripture and our Standards of Faith.
 We are a congregational church, meaning that we are self-governed under Christ by our own members, under the leadership of elders with the support of the deacons.

 safe church policy

-The Reformed Baptist Church of Pittsburgh will make disciples for our Lord Jesus Christ through every part of our worship, teaching, fellowship, and service.
+The Reformed Baptist Church of Pittsburgh will make disciples for our Lord Jesus Christ through every part of our worship, teaching, missions, fellowship, and service.
 (See 2 Tim.
 2:2)